Excel is a great software but… for some tasks is just not the right tool.

 …as it is proved by this story

 You think that your experts are so good with Excel that they do not make mistakes?
 Think again.
 There is a famous paper Growth in Time of Debt, also known by the name of its authors Reinhart–Rogoff, whose central thesis was about debt and its relation to growth.
 The paper seemed to prove that when the external debt of a country reached 90% of the GDP, the growth of the country was roughly cut in half.
-The paper had a huge influence, even because of its timing, after the financial crisis of 2007-2008.
+The paper had a huge influence, in part because of its timing, since it was published after the financial crisis of 2007-2008.
 Governments and supranational institutions used it to support austerity policies, government fell, and people were fired to lower the debt of a country.

 The only problem?
 It was not true.
 The calculations made to support the thesis were made with Excel and these two world-class economists forgot to include all the rows in a column in their calculations.